You-Gao/playground/README.md

 # playground
 as said above, playground for apps and ideas i have

+why the flask app? it was deployed on heroku and i wanted it to act as a server for n-react apps.

 ### Learning Notes
 * Remember to clean-up your component **always**
 * React is powerful because it manages hooks and states which are bundled into components